Left for Dead? cover art

 A timely and provocative account of the fall of New Labour, the rise of Corbyn, and what it means for the left in Britain.

-In the 21st century the Labour Party has undergone the most extraordinary transformation in its history.
+In the 21st Century the Labour Party has undergone the most extraordinary transformation in its history.
 After more than a decade of political dominance, the party lost two consecutive general elections and found its leadership usurped by the obscure far-left MP Jeremy Corbyn.
-As Britain voted to leave the EU, Labour seemed destined for long-term irrelevance.
+As Britain voted to leave the EU, Labour seemed destined for long term irrelevance.

-In Left for Dead? journalist Lewis Goodall tells the full story of this political revolution with unprecedented access to all its key players, from Blair to Corbyn.
+In Left for Dead? journalist Lewis Goodall tells the full story of this political journey with unprecedented access to all its key players, from Blair to Corbyn.
 Weaving together personal memoir, exclusive interviews, juicy gossip and incisive critique, he travels from the streets of his childhood in the shadow of the Birmingham Rover factory to the corridors of power in Westminster, tracing the journey of the party from the twilight of the ‘Third Way’ to the tumult of the financial crisis to the ravages of Brexit and Corbynism.

 ©2018 Lewis Goodall (P)2018 HarperCollins Publishers